Dr. Robert F. Mullen

 Conversely, every time we provide positive information, our brain releases hormones that make us feel viable and productive, subverting the negative energy channeled by the things that impede our potential.

 Constructing the Information

-Deliberate neural information is differentiated by context, content, and intention, which determine the integrity of the information and its correlation to durability and learning efficacy.
+Deliberate neural information is differentiated by goal, objectives, and content, which determine the integrity of the information and its correlation to durability and learning efficacy.
 The most effective information is calculated and specific to our intention.
 Are we challenging the negative thoughts and behaviors of our dysfunction?
 Are we reaffirming the character strengths and virtues that support recovery and transformation?
 Are we focused on a specific challenge?
 What is our end goal – the personal milestone we want to achieve?

 The process is theoretically simple but challenging, due to the commitment and endurance required for the long-term, repetitive process.
 We do not don tennis shorts and advance to Wimbledon without decades of practice with racket and balls; philharmonics cater to pianists who have spent years at the keyboard.
 DRNI requires a calculated regimen of deliberate, repetitive, neural information that is not only tedious but also fails to deliver immediate tangible results, causing us to readily concede defeat and abandon hope in this era of instant gratification.

 Fortunately, the universal law of compensation anticipates this.
 The positive impact of proactive neuroplasticity is exponential due to the abundant reciprocation of positive energy and the neurotransmission of hormones that generate motivation, persistence, and perseverance.
 Proactive neuroplasticity utilizing DRNI dramatically mitigates symptoms of physiological dysfunction and discomfort and advances the pursuit of goals and objectives.